Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Local Volatility Model with Stochastic Rates (LV2SR)

 Here $P^d(0, T)$ is the time zero value of a zero coupon bond expiring at time $T$, which can be extracted from the input domestic discount factor curve.
 The expectation is taken under the domestic $T$-forward measure $\mathbb{Q}^{\text{T}}$.

-One can show that in the deterministic limit (\ref{eqn:dupire_C_stochastic_ir}) reduces to (\ref{eqn:dupire_C_deterministic_ir}).
+One can show that when the rates $(r^d_t)$, $(r^f_t)$ are deterministic ($\sigma^d_t \rightarrow 0, \sigma^f_t \rightarrow 0$), (\ref{eqn:dupire_C_stochastic_ir}) reduces to (\ref{eqn:dupire_C_deterministic_ir}).
 In the stochastic case, however, this expectation does not have a known analytical solution and needs to be evaluated numerically.
 Below, we demonstrate our methods for evaluating this expectation by Monte Carlo simulation.

-The evaluation of the local volatility requires the construction of the \emph{call price surface} in this formulation.
+The evaluation of the local volatility requires the construction of the \emph{call price surface} interpolator in this formulation.
+The interpolator must be able to evaluate the partial derivatives appearing in the above local volatility expressions\footnote{In our implementation, the interpolator is constructed as clamped cubic spline in strike direction, and linear spline in time direction.
+The derivatives are computed analytically on the splines.
+Expiries are uniformly spaced.
+At each expiry the strikes range 3.5 standard deviations (based on the corresponding implied volatility) away from at-the-money-forward strike, and are uniformly spaced in log-moneyness.}.
 This surface and its $t$- and $K$-derivatives will be evaluated at a given grid to generate the local volatility surface using equations (\ref{eqn:dupire_C_deterministic_ir}) or (\ref{eqn:dupire_C_stochastic_ir}).

-As the market data for the volatility of FX rates typically are represented in some \emph{implied volatility surface} form, which is usually given in terms of risk-reversals and butterflies, we choose to write the Dupire's equations in the total implied variance parametrization.
-By experiment, we found that this formulation typically performs better in the wings of the volatility surface than the call surface formulation.
+As the FX volatility market data is usually given in terms of risk-reversals and butterflies, and represented as some \emph{implied volatility surface} form with appropriate interpolation, we choose to write the Dupire's equations in the total implied variance parametrization.
+Comparing the calibration routines on various sets of initial market data, we found that in the wings of the surface, the total implied variance formulation typically performs better than the call surface formulation.
 In practice, market data is usually available in the form of parametrized or dense implied volatility surfaces that are calibrated with such penalty functions that force the total implied variance to increase monotonically as a function of time.
 By construction, interpolating the total implied variance surface and using these values in the Dupire formula avoids calendar spread arbitrage.

 Following the conventions of \cite{Gatheral2012}, the total implied variance $w$ is parametrized in terms of the log-moneyness $y(K, T) = \log\frac{K}{F_T}$ and time $T$, with forward asset price $F_T = S_0 \frac{P^f(0, T)}{P^d(0, T)}$, as $w(y(K,T),T) = \Sigma(K,T)^2 T$ where $\Sigma(K,T)$ is the market implied volatility at strike $K$ and maturity $T$.